-Keith Morris Attorney at Law often uses living trusts to help clients organize their assets and keep them protected for the benefit of their heirs.
+Keith Morris & Stacy Kelly, Attorneys at Law often uses living trusts to help clients organize their assets and keep them protected for the benefit of their heirs.

 Many clients are unsure of what a living trust is and how it works.
 When a living trust is created, a person’s assets are put into it during their lifetime.
 Typically, the person will remain the trustee of their assets until they die, then the trust assets will transfer to the designated beneficiaries.
 This way, the owner of the assets still controls the estate.

 Creating a living trust can offer you the protection of your assets and help ensure a smooth transition for your beneficiaries after you’ve passed away.
 To get you started, we’ve put together this checklist for items that you’ll need for setting up your living trust.

 Before your trust can be set up, you have to know what’s going in it.
 A detailed list of all your assets will be required.
 Include tangible items like real estate and personal belongings, but also include intangibles such as bank accounts, life insurance policies, etc.

 2. Get documents together